10 things to know about North Carolina’s Phase 2 Reopening

-GREENSBORO, N.C. — As North Carolina continues to gradually reopen its economy, the state could soon be ready to enter Phase 2 of Governor Roy Cooper's reopening plan.
+GREENSBORO, N.C. — As North Carolina continues to gradually reopen its economy, the state will soon enter Phase 2 of Governor Roy Cooper's reopening plan.

-Gov. Cooper will hold a news conference at 5 p.m. on Wednesday, but it’s not known at this time if he’ll announce more plans about a phase 2 reopening.

 Phase 2 Reopening